tc-Toni/GitLab-Issues-API/README.md

 For more info go to https://docs.gitlab.com/ee/api/issues.html

 ## GitLab Group and Project
-* To be able to make request on issues the issues must be part of a project.
+* To be able to make request on issues in GitLab the issues must be part of a project.
 Therefore the following is created in GitLab:
   - Group: Big Bank
   - Project: Banking App